Companies and organisations

 The Incomes Register is a national online database of incomes information.
 It contains the comprehensive earnings, pension and benefits information of each individual income earner.
 Employers or other payers must report the details of earned income paid after 1 January 2019 to the Incomes Register within five days of payment.
 Other payers of this kind include associations, foundations, consortia and housing corporations.

-The Incomes Register will replace the annual payroll information returns currently submitted to the Finnish Tax Administration, earnings-related pension providers, the Unemployment Insurance Fund and occupational accident insurers.
 The information required by the various authorities will be submitted with a single report made to a single, centralised register.
-The last annual payroll information returns will be delivered to the Finnish Tax Administration, earnings-related pension providers, occupational accident insurance companies and the Unemployment Insurance Fund for 2018.
+The last annual payroll information returns will be delivered to the Finnish Tax Administration, earnings-related pension providers, occupational accident insurance companies and the Employment Fund for 2018.

 What information will be reported to the Incomes Register?

 The information reported to the Incomes Register includes earnings, fringe benefits, bonuses, compensation for work and other earned income.
 Both tax-free and taxable reimbursements of expenses and costs must also be reported.

 As of 2019, earnings payment data will be reported to the Incomes Register.
 Pension and benefit data will also be reported to the Incomes Register as of 2021.